NeilJustice/ZenUnitAndMetalMock/README.md

 };
 ```

-This is how the function's correctness can be confirmed using ZenUnit's type-parameterized test class syntax:
+One way to do it would be to use ZenUnit's type-parameterized test class syntax:

 ```cpp
 #include "ZenUnit.h"